August 11, 2025 (9mo ago) — last updated March 24, 2026 (1mo ago)

 Facilitation image

-A flawless agenda can still fall flat without strong facilitation.
+A solid agenda can still fall flat without strong facilitation.
 Start each meeting by stating the purpose aloud—for example, “The goal today is to finalize our Q3 marketing vendor.”
 That immediate focus helps the group stay on track.

-Timebox every agenda item to create urgency and keep contributions sharp—announce, “We have 15 minutes for this vendor shortlist,” and watch the conversation tighten.
+Timebox every agenda item to create urgency and keep contributions sharp.
+Announce, “We have 15 minutes for this vendor shortlist,” and watch the conversation tighten.

 Handling common meeting challenges